webzcom/runvbsasadmin/README.md

 Select the vbs and cmd file > Right Click > Select Properties

+If you don't do this next step, you'll probably get a Windows sercrity warning about the files you've downloaded.

+This is normal for any files you download.

 Select "Unblock" to unblock Windows security for downloaded files.

 Right click the run_as_admin.cmd file and select "Run as Administrator".